matthias-reis/carda-gatsby/content/articles/2021/09/mot-the-valuator-incredible-god-1.md

 ![Ox en Mayo Alto](/img/fox.jpg "Ox en Mayo Alto")

-The first audiovisual EP by Ox en Mayo Alto was already an experience –the second one is also a real treat.
+The first audiovisual EP by Ox en Mayo Alto was already an experience – the second one is also a real treat.
 When looking at the pictures, you get the feeling of following a wonderful fairy tale, just like with "Los famosos días de la fiebre" – this time it is about the arrival of a great fish god on earth.

 ## The arrival of the fish god